HexRaysSA/goomba/BUILDING.md

 Alternatively, set `Z3_BIN` and `Z3_INCLUDE` to point to the directories elsewhere.

-3. build the necessary version of gooMBA, for example:
+3. Build the necessary version of gooMBA, for example:

 ```make -j```  for 32-bit IDA
 ```make __EA64__=1 -j```  for IDA64